huggingface/transformers/docs/source/en/trainer.md

 trainer.train()
 ```

-Note layerwise optimization does not support DDP (Distributed Data Parallel), thus you can run the training script only on a single GPU.
+Note layerwise optimization is a bit experimental and does not support DDP (Distributed Data Parallel), thus you can run the training script only on a single GPU.
 Please see [this appropriate section](https://github.com/jiaweizzhao/GaLore?tab=readme-ov-file#train-7b-model-with-a-single-gpu-with-24gb-memory) for more details.
+Other features such as gradient clipping, DeepSpeed, etc might not be supported out of the box.
+Please [raise an issue on GitHub](https://github.com/huggingface/transformers/issues) if you encounter such issue.

 ## Accelerate and Trainer